Glossary

 Go-to-Market (GTM) is the strategic plan and execution framework for bringing a product or service to market, encompassing target audience definition, positioning, pricing, distribution channels, and sales and marketing strategies.

-Key components of a GTM strategy include: target market definition (TAM, SAM, SOM), Ideal Customer Profile (ICP), buyer persona development, value proposition and messaging, pricing strategy, distribution channels, and sales motion (product-led, sales-led, or hybrid).
+Key components of a GTM strategy include target market definition (TAM, SAM, SOM), Ideal Customer Profile (ICP) and buyer persona development, value proposition and messaging framework, pricing strategy and packaging, distribution channels and partnership strategy, sales motion (product-led, sales-led, or hybrid), marketing strategy and channel mix, customer success and retention strategy, and go-to-market metrics and KPIs.

-Data enrichment is increasingly central to modern GTM execution.
-Product-led growth companies use enrichment to identify high-potential free users for sales outreach.
-Sales-led companies use enrichment to build and verify prospect lists for outbound campaigns.
-Both approaches require accurate, complete contact data.
+Data enrichment is increasingly central to modern GTM execution regardless of the sales motion.
+Product-led growth companies use enrichment to identify high-potential free users for sales-assisted conversion - enriching signups with company data reveals which free users work at companies matching the ICP.
+Sales-led companies use enrichment to build verified prospect lists for outbound campaigns and to enhance inbound leads for faster qualification.
+Both approaches require accurate, complete contact and company data.

 Related Terms